-Not one person in the auction hall was interested in the clock and we managed to snag it for $270 plus fees and taxes.
-It is a shame that it went for such a low price but tall-case clocks are not in particularly great demand right now and with space limitations where would you put one in smaller homes today?
+Not a single person in the auction hall showed interest in the clock, and we managed to acquire it for $270 plus fees and taxes.
+While it’s unfortunate that it went for such a low price, tall-case clocks aren’t in particularly high demand at the moment, and with space constraints in smaller homes today, it’s understandable why they might not appeal to everyone.

-It may not show from the below photo that we took that day in the auction hall but it had been neglected for a long time and needed a lot of work.
+It may not be apparent from the photo below, taken that day in the auction hall, but the clock had been neglected for a long time and required a significant amount of work.

-The work included repairing the movement and refinishing a very tired case.
+The work included repairing the movement and refinishing and repairing a very tired case.
 However, it was a great learning experience and a true labour of love.

-After the movement was repaired the testing went on for weeks which included small adjustments and waiting for a new suspension spring and pendulum rod and a stake.
+After the movement was repaired, testing continued for weeks, involving small adjustments and waiting for a new suspension spring, pendulum rod, and stake.

 During testing, I encountered a consistent problem.
 On day six of the weekly cycle, the clock would stop.
 As the weights descended to the level of the pendulum a harmonic phenomenon occurred that is defined as “a formerly passive string or vibratory body responding to external vibrations to which it has a harmonic likeness”.